Developers

 // Non-production only — the route is not registered in production.

-await stridge.onramp.setSessionState(session.sessionId, { state: "SESSION_COMPLETED" })
+await stridge.onramp.setSessionState(session.session_id, { state: "SESSION_COMPLETED" })

 // or drive a failure:

-await stridge.onramp.setSessionState(session.sessionId, {
+await stridge.onramp.setSessionState(session.session_id, {

 state: "SESSION_FAILED",

-failureCode: "payment_declined",
+failure_code: "payment_declined",

-})This lets a test exercise the full create → poll → terminal path deterministically.
-It is rejected in production, so it can never short-circuit a real purchase.
+This lets an SDK test exercise the full create → poll → terminal path deterministically.
+Note the two legs: forcing SESSION_COMPLETED makes the session itself terminal, but the Kit shows its success screen only once the destination settlement lands — the Kit's mock driver auto-advances session → settling → settlement so the happy path still reaches success in a Kit test.
+The override is rejected in production, so it can never short-circuit a real purchase.
 See Onramp endpoints → setSessionState for the full contract.